-2017 NASA Space Apps Challenge Global Award Finalists Announced
+NASA's 2017 Space Apps Challenge Global Award Finalists Announced

-More than 2,000 projects created for the 2017 NASA Space Apps Challenge have been narrowed to 30 finalists for Global Awards in six categories.
+More than 2,000 projects created for NASA's 2017 Space Apps Challenge have been narrowed to 30 finalists for Global Awards in six categories.

 Josh Blumenfeld, EOSDIS Science Writer

 The wait is almost over to find out which of the 30 apps selected as Global Award Finalists in NASA's 2017 Space Apps Challenge will receive Global Awards.
 25 apps are vying for awards in five categories, while five apps are competing for the distinction of Global People’s Choice Award, which is selected by votes from the worldwide community.

 The goal of NASA's Space Apps Challenge is for teams to collaboratively develop apps addressing global needs applicable to both life on Earth and in space.
 During the 48-hour hackathon held April 28-29, teams at 187 locations in 69 countries (including virtual teams) developed 2,017 open source apps responding to specific challenges posed by NASA.

 Along with five apps selected by the global community to compete for the Global People’s Choice award, a panel of NASA experts selected Global Award Finalists in five categories: